Eric Bibb

-Biography
+Early life and education

-Bibb's father, Leon, was a musical theatre singer, who made a name for himself as part of the 1960s New York folk scene; his uncle was the jazz pianist and composer John Lewis, of the Modern Jazz Quartet.
+Bibb was born in New York on August 16, 1951.
+His father, Leon, was a musical theatre singer, who made a name for himself as part of the 1960s New York folk scene; his uncle was the jazz pianist and composer John Lewis, of the Modern Jazz Quartet.
 Family friends included Pete Seeger, and actor/singer/activist Paul Robeson, Bibb's godfather.

-He was given his first steel-string acoustic guitar at age seven.
+He was given his first steel-string acoustic guitar at the age of eight.
 Growing up surrounded by talent, he recalls a childhood conversation with Bob Dylan, who, on the subject of guitar playing, advised the 11-year-old Bibb to "Keep it simple, forget all that fancy stuff" (as recounted in "The Transatlantic Sessions 5" program and DVD from the BBC).

 Bibb remembers from his early teen years:I would cut school and claim I was sick.
 When everyone would leave the house I would whip out all the records and do my own personal DJ thing all day long, playing Odetta, Joan Baez, the New Lost City Ramblers, Josh White.

 When Bibb was 16 years old, his father invited him to play guitar in the house band for his TV talent show Someone New.
 Bill Lee, who played bass in this band, later appeared on Bibb's albums Me To You and Friends.
 In 1969, Bibb played guitar for the Negro Ensemble Company at St. Mark's Place in New York.

 He went on to study psychology and Russian at Columbia University, but did not finish these studies.
 The next year, aged 19, he left for Paris, where he met guitarist Mickey Baker who focused his interest on blues guitar.